 Dental implants come in a few different varieties.
 The traditional implant is made of titanium, and now our practice offers an alternative such as zirconium dental implants, which are more aesthetic and biocompatible.
-In addition, patients who are having implants placed to secure dentures may find mini dental implants to be the best option for them.
 Dr. Scott Stewart can speak with patients to determine which is most appropriate for their needs.

 The process of placing dental implants is rather simple but more invasive than the placement of dentures or bridges.
 Oral surgery is done to make a hole in the bone for which the implant is placed.
 The gum tissue is sutured and the area must be allowed many weeks to heal, during which osseointegration occurs.
 This is a process where the bone of the jaw grows and retains the placement of the implant.
 Afterwards, the implants can be restored on top as decided upon before the treatment takes place.Back to Dental Implants Page